zeux/meshoptimizer/README.md

     - `meshopt_EncodeExpClamped` does not share exponents but clamps the exponent range to reduce exponent entropy
 - Color filter (`meshopt_encodeFilterColor`/`meshopt_decodeFilterColor`) encodes quantized (unorm) RGBA colors using YCoCg encoding.
 Any number of bits <= 16 can be used with 4 bytes or 8 bytes per vector.

-Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this facilitates efficient SIMD implementation of filter decoders, allowing the overall decompression speed to be closer to that of the raw codec.
+Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this facilitates efficient SIMD implementation of filter decoders, which decodes at 5-10 GB/s on modern desktop CPUs, allowing the overall decompression speed to be closer to that of the raw vertex codec.

+### Versioning and compatibility

+The following guarantees on data compatibility are provided for point releases (*no* guarantees are given for development branch):

+- Data encoded with older versions of the library can always be decoded with newer versions;
+- Data encoded with newer versions of the library can be decoded with older versions, provided that encoding versions are set correctly; if binary stability of encoded data is important, use `meshopt_encodeVertexVersion` and `meshopt_encodeIndexVersion` to 'pin' the data versions (or `version` argument of `meshopt_encodeVertexBufferLevel`).

+By default, vertex data is encoded for format version 0 (compatible with meshoptimizer v0.8+), and index data is encoded for format version 1 (compatible with meshoptimizer v0.14+).
+When decoding the data, the decoder will automatically detect the version from the data header.

 ## Simplification